nanoframework/nanoFramework.IoT.Device/devices/Chs6540/README.md

 For other devices like STM32, please make sure you're using the preset pins for the I2C bus you want to use.

-> Note: this sample requires a M5Core2.
+> Note: this sample requires a M5Stack Tough.
 > If you want to use another device, just remove all the related nugets.

 ```csharp